How to use GPR for Structural Assessment?

 - Evaluate Materials Durability Properties

 A typical modern Ground Penetrating Radar instrument consists of a transmitter antenna and a receiver antenna, connected (through wires or wireless) to a signal processing unit.
 GPR emits electromagnetic pulses (radar pulses) with specific central frequency to scan the subsurface medium.
 The reflected waves from subsurface targets (rebar, conduits, defects) are captured by the receiver antenna.
 Depending on impulse frequency, GPR is able to detect targets at different depths.
-GPR scans are either performed in a linear scan array, or area scan.
-Area scan combines multiple line scans (collected in two perpendicular direction) to provide slice maps of subsurface.
+In general, when there is a need for high resolution scanning, antenna with high frequency is required; however, the depth of penetration will be low.
+Lower frequencies are required when the targets are located in deeper levels.
+Learn more how to scan concrete using GPR

-Capabilities of GPR in Structural Assessment
+Capabilities of GPR for Structural Assessment

 The SHRP2 report provides an interesting overview of the using GPR in structural assessment.
 In general, GPR can be used for evaluation of the thickness of concrete deck or concrete lining, estimating the concrete cover thickness, identify rebar configuration, and characterization of